stereolabs/zed-hub-examples/tutorials/tutorial_04_application_parameters/README.md

 This tutorial needs Edge Agent.
 By default when your device is setup, Edge Agent is running on your device.

-You can start it using this command, and stop it with CTRL+C :
+You can start it using this command, and stop it with CTRL+C (note that it's already running by default after Edge Agent installation) :
 ```
 $ edge_agent start
 ```

-If you want to run it in backround use :
+If you want to run it in backround use (note that it's already running by default after Edge Agent installation) :
 ```
 $ edge_agent start -b
 ```